shapr/ScannedInAvianReadingGroup/TheScoutMindset/mclare.md

 * Aaron has been challenging me lately on whether Python is easier to learn than Excel -- has prompted me to reexamine what people do like about Excel
 * I've heard of tall poppy syndrome and it feels like that's why I've had a hard time in industry
 * Leaving a community rather than challenging the norms seems like tribalism (and partly why the US is so divided)
+## Chapter 3 - Why Truth is More Valuable Than We Realize
+* Soldier functions in the table center around immediate comfort and needs.. how you perceive yourself and how others perceive you...
+Scout doesn't gaf what other people think?
+Maybe less good at the whole hearts and minds thing (which is something I struggle with)
+* Apparently I don't care about belonging anymore as I've very much decided to live a less "traditional" life according to most structural engineers
+* Is scruitinizing a plan for flaws too pessimistic?
+Stopping something before it can even be started?
+* Rational irrationality hypothesis - two senses of rational
+* Every time you say, "Oh, that's a good point, I hadn't thought of that" - it gets a little bit easier for you to acknowledge good points in general...Every time you're willing to say "I was wrong," it gets a little bit easier to be wrong in general
+* Revisiting tall poppy syndrome - issue of overreation
+* Scout mindset is more feasible today?
+Are we going to have anecdotes about how iconoclasts follow the scout mindset?
+## Chapter 4 - Signs of a Scout
+* Cognitive dissonance? very smart people can hold irrational opinions on things outside their area of expertise
+* Issue of leading questions and bias in science
+* How have I changed when it comes to personal criticism?
+I think quite a bit in the past 5 years
+* 360 reviews
+* How much does bias and the soldier mindset fuck up doing good science?
+* Lots of feelings about when I've been a soldier in the past...
+## Chapter 5 - Noticing Bias
+* LOL the outsider test is why I quit my phd..
+*